-A memorandum dated 8/15/75 on letterhead of Office of Chief of Naval Operations concerned "Top Secret Naval Medical Research Institute (NMRI) Project on Speech-Inducing brugs." reported a meeting on 8/11/50 attended by personnel of NMRI, CIA, Office of Naval Research (ONR), a drug company representative and Mr. Deloach and Mr. D. J. Parsons of the FBI Laboratory.
+A memorandum dated 8/15/75 on letterhead of Office of Chief of Naval Operations concerned "Top Secret Naval Medical Research Institute (NMRI) Project on Speech-Inducing brugs," reported a meeting on 8/11/50 attended by personnel of NMRI, CIA, Office of Naval Research (ONR), a drug company representative and Mr. Deloach and Mr. D. J. Parsons of the FBI Laboratory.
 The purpose of the meeting was to brief the FBI on a CIA project on narco-hypnosis and on the NMRI project.
-Parsons reportedly said the FBI had no such project, but had information on the experiences of various police departments in the United States with speechinducing drugs.
+Persons reportedly said the FBI had no such project, but had information on the experiences of various police departments in the United States with speechinducing drugs.
 He agreed to make the FBI information available to MMRI and CIA.
 ONR agreed to give FBI, NMRI and CIA a study by ONR on projected research to improve. polygraph reliability.
 Recipients were to give their comments and recommendations on the study to ONR.
-At the meeting NMRI gave DeLoach an 8/11/50 MARI progress report on its project.
-Parsons agreed to look into the possibility of getting volunteers from prisoners in Federal institutions and to supply MRI with canabis (marijuana) and heroin to the extent they might be available to the FBI.
+At the meeting MMRI gave DeLoach an 8/11/50 MMRI progress report on its project.
+Parsons agreed to look into the possibility of getting volunteers from prisoners in Federal institutions and to supply MMRI with canabis (marijuana) and heroin to the extent they might be available to the FBI.
 It is noted that no FBI representatives were listed in the memorandum reporting a 9/27/50 meeting of this group and there is no further record in the file of FBI participation.
 Neither is there any record that the FBI supplied any drugs for the project.

-Material regarding project 'CHATTER" included a carbon copy of a rough draft memorandum (no letterhead) bearing the penciled date "11/50?" which contained the following, "Since 1947 the Department of the Navy has carried on a project in coordination with the Departments of the Air Force and Army, CIA and FBI for the development of speech-inducing drugs....
-The Directors of Intelligence of the three Services, of CIA and FBI consider this project of utmost important and urgency to... fulfillment of their missions for the security of the United States."
-The memorandum says that a project submitted to ONR by Professor Richard Wendt of the University of Rochester (NY) had been approved by all the agencies involved and recommended funding the project.
-The file indicates subsequently that this project did go forward and involve human experimentation.
+Material regarding project 'CHATTER' included a carbon copy of a rough draft memorandum (no letterhead) bearing the penciled date "11/50?" which contained the following, "Since 1947 the Department of the Navy has carried on a project in coordination with the Departments of the Air Force and Army, CIA and FBI for the development of speech-inducing drugs....
+The Directors of Intelligence of the three Services, of CIA and FBI consider this project.